BorisKozo/TodoMVC-Example/book.md

 * Use AMD style modules.

-Clearly the first option is not a good idea for even a small size application, even when concatenating several files into one big JavaScript file in order to enable easier development.
-There are various issues with this process starting from awkward debugging (where you debug a 7K lines file that keeps changing) and ending with dependencies on the order of the concatenation which are not always easy to overcome.
-The main benefit of this method is that it creates a single file which is faster to download than lots of small files.
+Clearly the first option is not a good idea for even a small sized application, even when concatenating several separate files into one big JavaScript file in order to enable easier development.
+There are various issues with this process starting from awkward debugging (where you debug a >7K lines file that keeps changing under your feet) and ending with dependencies on the order of the concatenation which are not always easy to overcome.
+The main benefit of this method is that it creates a single file which is faster to download than many small files, especially on high latency connections.
 Marionette modules are a good solution but they do not offer a full solution for a larger scale application.
-Although in the case of TodoMVC Marionette modules are more than enough, we wanted to simulate building a large scale application.
+Although in the case of TodoMVC Marionette modules are more than enough, we want to simulate building a large scale application.
 The choice between CommonJS and AMD is harder because both concepts are somewhat similar and would fit our needs (For example Node.js uses CommonJS style modules).
-We eventually decided to go with AMD style modules due to the following reasons:
+Our decision is to go with AMD style modules due to the following reasons:

-* There is a complete solution for AMD style modules in the form of RequireJS.
+* There is a complete solution for AMD style modules in the form of the RequireJS framework.

 * There is a full support of AMD modules by Marionette.

 * There is a plug-in that supports handlebars templates for RequireJS.

-* There is an optimizer which comes with RequireJS that allows compilation of a single JavaScript file for production mode.
+* There is an optimizer which comes with RequireJS that allows compilation of all the code into a single JavaScript file for production mode.

-Selecting AMD style modules using RequireJS as our modules system allowed us to use a simple directory structure which is aligned with the TodoMVC specifications.
+Choosing AMD style modules using RequireJS as our modules system allows us to use a simple directory structure which is aligned with the TodoMVC specifications.

 ### Directory Structure